zhan-kunbus/elbe-revpi/README.txt

 	The files for <archivedir> of this stage.

-To generate the XML file for ELBE: xsltproc -o output.xml armhf-raspios.xsl build-image.xml
+To generate the XML file for ELBE: elbe preprocess armhf-raspios.xml -o output.xml

-To print the XML file with well formatted: xsltproc armhf-raspios.xsl build-image.xml | xmllint --format -
+To submit the XML file to ELBE;
+elbe initvm submit --skip-download --skip-build-bin --skip-build-sources --keep-files ./output.xml